moj-analytical-services/user-guidance/source/documentation/apps/webapp-app.md

 > You will need to have setup your GitHub repository to complete ths step

 1. Login to the [Control Panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk)
-1. Click the "Webapps" link in the main navigation, and click the "Register app" button at the bottom of the page
+2. Click the "Webapps" link in the main navigation, and click the "Register app" button at the bottom of the page
-1. Enter the full URL of your GitHub repository
+3. Enter the full URL of your GitHub repository
-1. Enter your Cloud Platform namespace, without any env suffix
+4. Enter your Cloud Platform namespace, without any env suffix
-1. Choose to create a new webapp data source (S3 bucket), connect an existing data source, or choose to do this later.
+5. Choose to create a new webapp data source (S3 bucket), connect an existing data source, or choose to do this later.

 > **NOTE:**
 > If you choose "Do this later" you will be able to create a Webapp data source by clicking the "Webapp data" button in the main navigation after registering your app.
 You will then need to come back to the "Manage app" page to link it to your Application.
+See [Managing app data access](/apps/managing-app-data-access.html) for information on how to give your app access to warehouse datasources.

 ### Manage the Application